Human-Connection/Human-Connection-Clock-API/README.md

 `npm run start`

 in the console to start the Clock of Change API server.
-This will start Nodemon and the Node.js server, which will start listening for and processing requests on `default port 1337`.
+This will start Nodemon and the Node.js server, which will start listening for and processing requests at [http://localhost:1337](http://localhost:1337).

 **MAKE REQUESTS**